A Delaware (DE) Lease Agreement is a legally binding document between a landlord and a tenant, written per Delaware’s landlord-tenant laws.

 As a landlord in Delaware, you’re required by Federal and state law to include certain details in your contracts.

 - Tenant/Landlord Details: names and current addresses of both the tenant and landlord

 - Premises: the address of the premises being rented

 - Pets: whether pets are allowed, and any other pet-related rules

-Be aware that each state has different laws that govern the relationship between you (the landlord) and your tenant(s).
-It’s in your best interest to learn Delaware’s landlord-tenant laws.
+Be aware that each state has laws that govern the relationship between you (the landlord) and your tenant(s) and the lease agreements you create as legally binding contracts.